saumyabhatnagar912/rust_wasm_demo/README.md

     rustup default nightly

-# Add Wasm32-unknown-unknown
+# Install wasm target
-We need to add 'wasm32-unknown-unknown' library to the rust target.
+We need to add wasm target so that we can compile it later.

     rustup target add wasm32-unknown-unknown